datacamp/ggdc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ggdc is to provides Datacamp themes for ggplot2.
+The goal of ggdc is to provides Datacamp themes for ggplot2, rstudio, and other document formats.

 ## Installation